-String cheese, stick cheese, cheese triangles, Babybel or even a slice of cheese.
+String cheese, stick cheese, Babybel or even pre-sliced cheese.
 No preparation needed!

 Carbs: 0-1g net carbs per serving

-This rich and tasty snack is available in several types of meats and flavorings (featured below: beef, bacon and turkey jerky).
-Check the carb content – I’ve seen quite a range.
-Jerky isn’t the cheapest snack but has the benefit of not needing to be refrigerated.
-Try making your own jerky!
+These rich and tasty snacks are available in several types of meats and flavorings (featured below: beef, bacon, and turkey jerky).
+Check the carb content though – I’ve seen quite a range!
+Jerky isn’t the cheapest snack but has the benefit of not needing to be refrigerated until the bag is opened.
+If you have time, try making your own jerky!

 Available in ready-to-eat-bags and microwave packs – these crunchy snacks are fairly high in fat but do not contain any carbs!
-If you love pork rinds, check out these 16 low carb ways to use them!
+Oh, and if you love pork rinds, check out these 16 low carb ways to use them!

 Buy them ready-cooked or cook them yourself.
 So many meat and flavor combinations – just check the carb content.
 Sausages can often contain sugar in some form or other, which really bumps up the carbs!
-Try and find some you like that are under 2g net carbs per link.
+Try and find some you like that are under 2g net carbs per link or serving.

 Carbs: 0-2g net carbs per link

 Look out for 100-calorie snack bags of nuts – they make a perfect low carb snack too!
+The best choices are almonds, pecans, walnuts, macadamias, and hazelnuts.
 Try these slow cooker Cocoa Nuts!